GrossDesignCo/concordance-app-poc/public/scripture/genesis/genesis-1/genesis-1.englishNatural.md

 male and female, created them.

 And God blessed them,
-And God said to them, "Be fruitful and multiply and fill the land, And conquer and subjugate among fish of the sea, and among flyer of the skies, and among all the crawling living thing over the land."
+And God said to them, "Be-fruitful and multiply and fill the land, And conquer and subjugate among fish of the sea, and among flyer of the skies, and among all the crawling living thing over the land."

 And God said, "Behold, I give to you all herb seeding seed, which over the face of all the land,